public-transport/gtfs-via-postgres/readme.md

 Importing will take 10s to 15m, depending on the size of the feed.
 On an [M2 MacBook Air](https://support.apple.com/en-us/111867), importing the above feed takes about 9m; Importing the [260kb 2021-10-06 Amtrak feed](https://transitfeeds.com/p/amtrak/1136/20211006) takes 6s.

-The [DELFI](https://www.delfi.de/) feed with ca. 330 MB may take 1 hour or more and require at least 35 GB of disk space for the database.

-In addition to a table for each GTFS file, `gtfs-via-postgres` adds these views to help with real-world analysis:
+In addition to a table for each GTFS file, `gtfs-via-duckdb` adds these views to help with real-world analysis:

 - `service_days` ([materialized](https://www.postgresql.org/docs/14/sql-creatematerializedview.html)) "applies" [`calendar_dates`](https://gtfs.org/documentation/schedule/reference/#calendar_datestxt) to [`calendar`](https://gtfs.org/documentation/schedule/reference/#calendartxt) to give you all days of operation for each "service" defined in [`calendar`](https://gtfs.org/documentation/schedule/reference/#calendartxt).
 - `arrivals_departures` "applies" [`stop_times`](https://gtfs.org/documentation/schedule/reference/#stop_timestxt)/[`frequencies`](https://gtfs.org/documentation/schedule/reference/#frequenciestxt) to [`trips`](https://gtfs.org/documentation/schedule/reference/#tripstxt) and `service_days` to give you all arrivals/departures at each stop with their *absolute* dates & times.
 It also resolves each stop's parent station ID & name.